Understand the range of service provision and roles within health and social care _adults and children and young people_, early years and childcare

 Topic Overview

-The NCFE CACHE Level 1 Diploma in Introduction to Health, Social Care and Children's and Young People's Settings is a foundational qualification designed for students who are new to the care sector.
-It provides an essential understanding of the principles, values, and practices that underpin work in health, social care, and early years settings.
-The course covers key areas such as communication, safeguarding, equality and inclusion, and the importance of personal development, preparing learners for further study or entry-level roles.
+The NCFE CACHE Level 1 Certificate in Introduction to Health, Social Care and Children's and Young People's Settings is designed for students who are new to the care sector.
+It provides a foundational understanding of the principles, values, and practices that underpin work in health, social care, and early years settings.
+This qualification covers essential topics such as communication, equality and inclusion, safeguarding, and the importance of working in partnership.
+It is an ideal starting point for anyone considering a career in care, as it builds the knowledge and confidence needed to progress to Level 2 qualifications or employment.

 Key Concepts